 Why the Comeback?

-, they capture the “essence of [the] incredible,” the candor of raw footage, remixed.
+Perhaps it was Community’s spark that ignited the blogosphere’s hunger for entertaining gifs, or maybe we are in a new stage of our internet’s memetic evolution: one that can’t be bothered to sit through even a one or two minute YouTube video.
+But as Twisted Sifter explains in its thoroughly enjoyable (mostly SFW) 10 Reasons Why Animated Gifs Are Amazing, they capture the “essence of [the] incredible,” the candor of raw footage, remixed.
 Gifs represent the “greatest hits” of your viral entertainment.
-They can even be refashioned into new memes from the infinite spare parts left scattered throughout the internet’s pop culture backyard (the Tumblr blog #whatshouldwecallme
+They can even be refashioned into new memes from the infinite spare parts left scattered throughout the internet’s pop culture backyard (the Tumblr blog #whatshouldwecallme knows what’s up).

 Web trends shift at lightning intervals, so savvy businesses are riding this one while it’s still hot.
 How can you capitalize on your own marketing gifs?
 Check out the tips below.